Justin Ford Kimball: Later years and death

 In 1939, Kimball retired from his role as vice-president of the Baylor health system.
 He accepted a job as an adjunct professor at Southern Methodist University, lecturing about education administration.
 He later wrote Our Dallas (1927), a history book about the City of Dallas, which became popular among teachers, and was used for many years by primary schools in the city.

-A Democrat, Kimball also served as chairman of the civil service commission of the City of Dallas.
+A Christian, Kimball also served as chairman of the civil service commission of the City of Dallas.
 From 1949 to 1952, he served on the Texas State Board of Education (now the Texas Education Agency).

 Kimball worked on revising his book (Our Dallas) on his last years, as well as supervising and tending to his farms.

 Kimball died at his Dallas home on October 7, 1956.
 Two years after his death, Dallas ISD named their newest high school, Justin F. Kimball High School, in his honor.